piotrszczyglowski/EdwDemo/Readme.md

 - Docker desktop is required for running the application in a containerized environment.
 - For testing i have created 3 separate user accounts - without password: user@edw.com, approver@edw.com, admin@edw.com
 - New user can be registered but then admin needs to assign role to the user.
+- After document request is submitted events are emmited allowing for future implementation
+- Only one request per document is allowed
+- No change of decision is possible

 ### Prerequisites
 - .NET 8.0 SDK